-ARTICLE INFORMATION Author(s): Xiao Laui; Received: 13 March 2020; Revision: 18 March 2020; Published: 10 April 2020; e-ISSN: 2347-470X; Paper Id:IJEER-080102; Citation: http://doi.org/10.37391/ijeer.080102 Webpage-link: http://ijeer.forexjournal.co.in/archive/volume-8/ijeer-080102.html In this approach, the estimated states are obtained by using Taylor series expansion of the nonlinear state transition operator.
-But, it requires analytical computation of Jacobians at each time step, which is considered to be computationally demanding for complex nonlinear systems.
-Also it is required that nonlinear function vector appearing in state dynamics and output dynamics should be smooth and at least once differentiable.
+For linear systems as uncertainties in state and measurement equations can be modeled as Gaussian white noise processes Kalman filter can generate optimal estimates of state.
+Extended Kalman filter (EKF), which is a natural extension of the linear filter to the nonlinear domain through analytical linearization, can be used in state estimation in nonlinear systems.
+In this approach, the estimated states are obtained by using Taylor series expansion of the nonlinear state transition operator.
+But, it requires analytical computation of Jacobians at each time step, which is considered as one of the major draw backs of EKF for complex nonlinear systems.
+Also it is required that nonlinear function vectors appearing in state dynamics and output dynamics should be smooth and at least once differentiable.
 However, dynamical models of Hybrid systems involve discontinuities due to switching of the discrete state values.
 As Jacobians cannot be computed for non-smooth functions, EKF cannot be realized in Hybrid systems [7].
-In [8] a moving horizon based state estimation approach has been reported for hybrid system estimation.
+In [8] a moving horizon based state estimation approach has been reported for Hybrid system estimation.
 But, the use of fixed arrival cost used in the moving horizon estimator formulation result in sub-optimal state estimates.
-The authors in [9] have proposed UKF as an alternative to EKF so that the main shortcoming of EKF when used for highly nonlinear system is eliminated.
+[9] has proposed UKF as an alternative to EKF so that the main drawback of EKF when used for highly nonlinear system is eliminated.
 [10] has proposed a derivative free nonlinear filtering technique for nonlinear hybrid systems.
 As far as the control element is concerned, [11] had proposed a robust model predictive control (RMPC) scheme for a class of hybrid system such as piece wise affine system to ensure simple and fast suboptimal solution for the control problem with reduced computation time.
 Similarly, the nonlinear model predictive control (NMPC) in [7] and [12], and fault tolerant model predictive control in [13], for hybrid systems, used UKF approach in its state estimation part.
 All the state estimation schemes for hybrid systems in literature involve analytical or statistical linearization [14] and preclude their use from systems which require more accurate state estimates.
-Introduction of Artificial Neural Network (ANN) in state estimation and control of different systems considerably improves the performance which is very clear from the works reported in [15], [16], [17] and [18].
-But, in the case of [15], if a nonlinear scheme is used in correction of a priori estimates, more accurate state estimates can be obtained in hybrid systems also and this has been implemented in this work.
-The distinguished feature of the proposed approach is that it uses nonlinear ANN to correct the a priori estimates and gives better estimate than its counterparts.
-Once trained for sufficient variety of input data, including ill-conditioned system data, the ANN-based state estimator provides accurate estimates of the system states.
+Introduction of ANN in state estimation and control of different systems considerably improves the performance which is very clear from the works reported in Error!
+Reference source not found., [16], [17] and [18].
+But, as in the case of [15], if a nonlinear scheme is used in correction of a priori estimates, more accurate state estimates can be obtained in hybrid systems also and this is implemented in this work.
+The distinguishing feature of the proposed approach is that it uses nonlinear ANN to correct the a priori estimates and gives better estimates than its counterparts.
+Once trained for sufficient variety of input data, including ill-conditioned system data, the ANN-based state estimator provides accurate estimates of the Hybrid system states.
 Further, an ANN based Controller (ANNC), using this estimator, is developed for controlling the non-measurable states of the hybrid system.
 The proposed controller (ANNC) provides better performance and has following advantages over existing schemes.

-- Apart from analytical and statistical linearization in the correction part of EKF and UKF based controllers respectively; proposed controller uses a nonlinear correction approach using ANN to correct the a priori estimates and hence offers a better state estimates by avoiding the linearization.
-The correction part of ANNC is completely parameter independent, and thereby gives better state estimates even under there is mismatch in the parameters. - ANN has built in noise rejection capability which makes the ANNC scheme robust in performance.
+- Apart from analytical and statistical linearization in the correction part of EKF and UKF based controllers respectively, proposed controller uses a nonlinear correction approach using artificial neural network to correct the a priori estimates and hence offers a better state estimates by avoiding the linearization. - The correction part of ANNC is completely parameter independent, and thereby gives better state estimates even under parameter mismatched condition. - ANN has built in noise rejection capability which makes the ANNC scheme robust in performance.